 Follow the procedure described below to register the custom OAuth client to your site.

-Sign in to Tableau Online using your site admin credentials and navigate to the Settings page.
+Sign in to Tableau Cloud using your site admin credentials and navigate to the Settings page.

 Under OAuth Clients Registry, click the Add OAuth Client button.